metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

     ???
 Solution
         `--input.paired.path`

-Command line arguments supersede the configuration file.
+Command-line arguments supersede the configuration file.
 This is a quick way to change variables without touching files.

 ### Output